shiveshnavin/ifct2017.github.io/read/terms.md

 **Content; Intellectual Property; Third Party Links.** In addition to making Products available, this Website also offers information and marketing materials.
 This Website also offers information, both directly and through indirect links to third-party websites, about nutritional and dietary supplements.
-Subhajit Sahu does not always create the information offered on this Website; instead the information is often gathered from other sources.
-To the extent that Subhajit Sahu does create the content on this Website, such content is protected by intellectual property laws of the India, foreign nations, and international bodies.
+Merferry does not always create the information offered on this Website; instead the information is often gathered from other sources.
+To the extent that Merferry does create the content on this Website, such content is protected by intellectual property laws of the India, foreign nations, and international bodies.
 Unauthorized use of the material may violate copyright, trademark, and/or other laws.
 You acknowledge that your use of the content on this Website is for personal, noncommercial use.
 Any links to thirdparty websites are provided solely as a convenience to you.
-Subhajit Sahu does not endorse the contents on any such third-party websites.
-Subhajit Sahu is not responsible for the content of or any damage that may result from your access to or reliance on these third-party websites.
+Merferry does not endorse the contents on any such third-party websites.
+Merferry is not responsible for the content of or any damage that may result from your access to or reliance on these third-party websites.
 If you link to third-party websites, you do so at your own risk.

-**Use of Website.** Subhajit Sahu is not responsible for any damages resulting from use of this website by anyone.
+**Use of Website.** Merferry is not responsible for any damages resulting from use of this website by anyone.
 You will not use the Website for illegal purposes.
 You will (1) abide by all applicable local, state, national, and international laws and regulations in your use of the Website (including laws regarding intellectual